To access the Unity Profiler, go to Window > Analysis > Profiler or use the keyboard shortcut Ctrl+7 (Command+7 on macOS).

 Note: The Multiplayer high level API is deprecated.

 Some Profiler modules have a large data collection overhead, such as the GPU, UI, and Audio Profiler module.
-To prevent these modules from affecting your application’s performance, you can deactivate them by unselecting them in the Profiler Module dropdown.
+To prevent these modules from affecting your application’s performance, you can click the close button (x) in the top right hand corner of the module to deactivate it.
 This removes the module from the window, stops the Profiler from collecting that module’s data, and lowers the Profiler’s overhead.

 This does not apply to the CPU Usage module, which always collects data even when it’s not active, because other modules rely on it.